Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

     :lineno-match:
     :language: python

-The ``view_page`` function is configured to respond as the default view of a Page resource.
+The ``view_page`` function is configured to respond as the default view of a ``Page`` resource.
 We provide it with a ``@view_config`` decorator which names the class ``tutorial.models.Page`` as its context.
-This means that when a Page resource is the context, and no :term:`view name` exists in the request, this view will be used.
+This means that when a ``Page`` resource is the context, and no :term:`view name` exists in the request, this view will be used.
 We inform :app:`Pyramid` this view will use the ``templates/view.pt`` template file as a ``renderer``.

-The ``view_page`` function generates the :term:`reStructuredText` body of a page (stored as the ``data`` attribute of the context passed to the view; the context will be a ``Page`` resource) as HTML.
+The ``view_page`` function generates the :term:`reStructuredText` body of a page as HTML.
+The body is stored as the ``data`` attribute of the context passed to the view.
+The context will be a ``Page`` resource.
 Then it substitutes an HTML anchor for each *WikiWord* reference in the rendered HTML using a compiled regular expression.

 The curried function named ``check`` is used as the first argument to ``wikiwords.sub``, indicating that it should be called to provide a value for each WikiWord match found in the content.
 If the wiki (our page's ``__parent__``) already contains a page with the matched WikiWord name, the ``check`` function generates a view link to be used as the substitution value and returns it.
 If the wiki does not already contain a page with the matched WikiWord name, the function generates an "add" link as the substitution value and returns it.

 As a result, the ``content`` variable is now a fully formed bit of HTML containing various view and add links for WikiWords based on the content of our current page resource.

-We then generate an edit URL because it's easier to do here than in the template, and we wrap up a number of arguments in a dictionary and return it.
+We then generate an edit URL because it is easier to do here than in the template.
+Finally we wrap up a number of arguments in a dictionary and return it.

 The arguments we wrap into a dictionary include ``page``, ``content``, and ``edit_url``.
 As a result, the *template* associated with this view callable (via ``renderer=`` in its configuration) will be able to use these names to perform various rendering tasks.
 The template associated with this view callable will be a template which lives in ``templates/view.pt``.

 Note the contrast between this view callable and the ``view_wiki`` view callable.
 In the ``view_wiki`` view callable, we unconditionally return a :term:`response` object.
 In the ``view_page`` view callable, we return a *dictionary*.
 It is *always* fine to return a :term:`response` object from a :app:`Pyramid` view.
 Returning a dictionary is allowed only when there is a :term:`renderer` associated with the view callable in the view configuration.

 The ``add_page`` view function
 ------------------------------